-Observation - Fodder Vetch.
+Observation - Fodder Vetch - UK and Ireland.
 Description: A variety of ruderals are growing on the Trent and Mersey Canal towpath where the ground has been disturbed by overwinter bank repair works.
 These include Artemisia vulgaris, Chenopodium album, Fallopia convolvulus, Medicago

 A variety of ruderals are growing on the Trent and Mersey Canal towpath where the ground has been disturbed by overwinter bank repair works.
 These include Artemisia vulgaris, Chenopodium album, Fallopia convolvulus, Medicago lupulina, Melilotus sp., Persicaria maculosa, Polygonum aviculare agg.
 (P. agrestinum?) and Vicia hirsuta.